pkElectronics/OctoPrint-Octoremote/README.md

 ## Configuration

-Add following block to your config.yaml plugins section.
-At the moment there are some issues with the settings using the gui so you will have to edit the config by hand.

-  octoremote:
-    comport: /dev/ttyACM0
-    baudrate: 115200
-    extrusionAmount: 5
-    retractionAmount: 5
-    numberOfTools: 1
-    movementStep1: 0.1
-    movementStep2: 1
-    movementStep3: 10
-    movementStep4: 100

 Use the OctoRemote Plugin page from the Octoprint settings to adjust the parameters to your needs.

 The correct setting for the Comport field is something you have to figure out for yourself, using either for example the Windows device manager or the /dev/tty/\* files under linux.
 Usually an Arduino UNO will appear as something like /dev/ttyACM0.